 It’s hard to imagine non-cat people believing that cat guardians take the time to inspect what they’re removing from dirty litter boxes.
 However, our cat’s poop holds many clues as to how his body is functioning.
 Checking that everything looks normal in the litter box can keep your kitty in tiptop shape.
 For example, blood in cat poop is a red flag.
 It’s a sliding scale from the feline’s response to a bit of stress to the onset of a potentially deadly condition.

-So, what exactly does blood in cat poop look like, what are some of the causes of blood in cat poop and how are they treated?
+So, what exactly does blood in cat poop look like, what are some of the causes of blood in cat poop and how do you treat blood in cat poop?

 Normal cat poop is brown, cylindrical and firm.
 A change in diet or health can alter any of these factors.
 While many abnormal conditions will right themselves quickly, some conditions won’t.
 Blood in cat poop requires immediate attention.